Skip to content

 If you or a loved one are feeling distressed following a cancer diagnosis, we encourage you to contact:

-• The Rural and Remote Mental Health Service on 13 14 65 at any time of the day or night.
+• Visit SA Health to see the range of specialist mental health services available in your area.
+If you require urgent mental health assistance you can call the Rural and Remote Distance Consultation and Emergency Triage and Liaison Service on 13 14 65 24 hours a day, seven days a week.
 This service offers trained counselling and support from mental health experts to those in rural and remote communities impacted by cancer.

 When making decisions about your treatment, it is important to remember that there are a number of support services available that can support you when deciding how to get there and where to stay.
 Being well prepared can help reduce some of the worry and anxiety associated with treatment.